binhphamthanh/ComfyUI-Align/README.md

 - **Right Stretch** - Stretches nodes to the right edge.
 If already right-aligned, equalizes widths by adjusting the left side
 - **Top Stretch** - Stretches nodes to the top edge.
 If already top-aligned, equalizes heights by adjusting the bottom side
 - **Bottom Stretch** - Stretches nodes to the bottom edge.
 If already bottom-aligned, equalizes heights by adjusting the top side
-- **Horizontal Stretch** - Makes all nodes the same width as the widest node
+- **Horizontal Stretch** - Adjust all nodes to the same width: defaults to using the widest node's width, hold Alt to use the narrowest node's width
-- **Vertical Stretch** - Makes all nodes the same height as the tallest node
+- **Vertical Stretch** - Adjust all nodes to the same height: defaults to using the tallest node's height, hold Alt to use the shortest node's height

 ### Color Management